 • What is shingles?

 Shingles, also known as herpes zoster, is the reactivation of the varicella zoster virus (the same virus that causes chickenpox).
 It usually affects people aged 50 years and older as well as people with weakened immune systems.
 Shingles typically causes a painful skin rash, often with blisters.
-The rash typically appears on one side of the body or face and can last two to four weeks.1-5
+The rash typically appears on one side of the body or face and usually lasts one to two weeks, with complete healing within two to four weeks.1-5

 While most people recover fully, some people may experience longer term complications such as post-herpetic neuralgia (PHN), neurological problems, ophthalmic (eye) disease, hearing problems and altered balance.1-4,6-8